lossanna/RestoreNet/README.md

 # RestoreNet
 Created: 2022-11-15
-Last updated: 2024-09-09
+Last updated: 2024-09-24

 ## Description
 Complete data analysis on response to intra- and inter-annual precipitation variability using the RestoreNet 1.0 data, which was the first iteration of [RAMPS RestoreNet](https://www.usgs.gov/centers/southwest-biological-science-center/science/restorenet-distributed-field-trial-network).
-For other analysis on the RestoreNet 1.0 data, see [Farrell et al. 2023, *Ecological Applications*](https://doi.org/10.1002/eap.2834).
+For other analysis on the RestoreNet 1.0 data, see [Farrell et al. 2023, *Ecological Applications*](https://doi.org/10.1002/eap.2834) and [Havrilla et al. 2020, *Journal of Applied Ecology*]( https://doi.org/10.1111/1365-2664.13715).

 ## Author